DataDog/documentation/content/en/real_user_monitoring/error_tracking/mobile/unity.md

 To verify your Unity Crash Reporting and Error Tracking configuration, issue an error in your application and confirm that the error appears in Datadog.

 1. Ensure you are not running a development build.
-Uncheck the "Development Build" box in Unity's Build Settings
+Uncheck the "Development Build" box in Unity's build settings.
 2. Run your application on a simulator, emulator, or a real device.
 If you are running on iOS, ensure that the debugger is not attached.
 Otherwise, Xcode captures the crash before the Datadog SDK does.
 3. Execute code containing an error or crash.
 For example: